-According to the United States Census Bureau, one out of four (18.3 million) children live without a father in the home.
+In the United States, one out of four (18.3 million) children live without a father in the home.
 Father absence is associated with widespread negative outcomes for children at all stages of development.
-Many of the social problems (e.g., child poverty, child abuse/neglect, death in infancy, behavior problems, poor school performance, teen pregnancy, crime, gang violence, substance abuse, etc.) in our communities are directly related to uninvolved or absence fathers.
-(U.S. Census Bureau, 2020)
+Many of the social problems (e.g., child poverty, child abuse/neglect, infant mortality, behavior problems, poor school performance, teen pregnancy, crime, gang violence, substance abuse, etc.) are directly related to uninvolved or absence fathers (U.S. Census Bureau, 2020).

 San Bernardino Fatherhood seeks to address these issues by collaborating with community leaders in various sectors (e.g., businesses, education, faith-based, city and county governments, health services, law enforcement, media/entertainments, non-profits, legal services, court systems, social services, etc.) in building a foundation that will successfully serve fathers in organizations and agencies.

 At this Leadership Summit for Fatherhood, community leaders will examine their organization or agency’s ability to effectively engage and involve fathers in services or programs through the use of National Fatherhood Initiative’s, Father-Friendly Check-Up (FFCU).
 Here is the link to the webpage where you can download this assessment.

 Mr. Erik Vecere, Chief Program Officer, with National Fatherhood Initiative (NFI) will be our Moderator in providing knowledge and case studies on NFI’s Father-Friendly Check-Up (FFCU), covering the four assessment categories, through learning activities and group discussions.
 Those four categories are:

 - Leadership Development.
 The attitudes, beliefs, and values held by the organization’s employees—the culture of the organization—and their impact on the delivery of services and programs.